alexrudnick/dissertation/BURNDOWN.md

   * HARD How hard is it to do phrase-based for cdec?
 We need to figure out how to load PB-SMT tables.
 Also how to build them .
 Can cdec tools even generate them?

-  * pull all gn text from guarani-nee and gn-wikipedia.
-  * train surface and lemmatized LMs.

   * SKIP Port cdec-as-python-module stuff to py3k.
   * STARTED Add chipa as phrase table feature